Phoenix-Tunes/Phoenix-Tunes/README.md

 You can add the count of all your private contributions to the total commits count by using the query parameter `?count_private=true`.

-_Note: If you are deploying this project yourself, the private contributions will be counted by default otherwise you need to chose to share your private contribution counts._
+_Note: If you are deploying this project yourself, the private contributions w

-> Options: `&count_private=true`

 ```md
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra&count_private=true)